When Routine Surgery Goes Wrong: Brain Damage Following Routine Surgery

 Unfortunately, with the constant acceleration and innovation within the medical industry, errors with anesthesia have also become more common.
 Even in the most routine surgeries, if someone is under sedation and not monitored, their heart may stop or their breathing may stop.
 Failure to properly monitor a patient following even the most routine surgical procedure can result in permanent brain damage following routine surgery or even death.

 The Risk Waiver

 Before the surgery begins the doctor has you sign papers with tons of words in small print.
 That document is called a risk waiver.
-Does anyone really read the entire waiver?
-The waiver includes information about what to do before going under, after surgery care, the side-effects, possible risk, and an understanding disclosure of voluntary consent.
+Does anyone read the entire waiver?
+The waiver includes information about what to do before going under, after-surgery care, the side-effects, possible risk, and an understanding disclosure of voluntary consent.
 But it doesn’t always really warn you about what may happen, particularly if the doctors fail to properly monitor the patient while under.